Bunyamin54/Backend_Course/nodejs/README.md

 The Identity service added with the AddIdentity method handles user management and authorization processes, including operations like user registration, login, and role management.

+# Migration for Adding Identity Tables

+This migration script adds the necessary tables for ASP.NET Core Identity.
+It includes tables for roles, users, role claims, user claims, user logins, user roles, and user tokens.

+## Tables Created

+- `AspNetRoles`: Stores roles information.
+- `AspNetUsers`: Stores users information.
+- `AspNetRoleClaims`: Stores role claims.
+- `AspNetUserClaims`: Stores user claims.
+- `AspNetUserLogins`: Stores user logins.
+- `AspNetUserRoles`: Stores user roles.
+- `AspNetUserTokens`: Stores user tokens.

+## How to Apply the Migration

+To apply this migration, run the following command in the Package Manager Console:

+bash - Update-Database

+## How to Rollback the Migration

+If needed, you can rollback the migration by running the following command:

+### Remove-Migration

 # Database Connection

 Entity Framework Core, added with the AddDbContext method on AppDbContext, manages database operations.
 Access, query, and update operations on the database are performed through this layer.